Louis E. Sola

-Louis Ernest Sola (born January 8, 1968) is an American businessman and public official who served as Chairman of the Federal Maritime Commission in 2025.
+Louis Ernest Sola (born January 8, 1968) is an American maritime policy strategist, national security analyst, and former U.S. federal official.
+He served as the Chairman of the Federal Maritime Commission until 2025.
 Appointed by President Donald J. Trump and confirmed by the U.S. Senate, Sola worked alongside Commissioners Daniel B. Maffei, Rebecca F. Dye, and Max Vekich during his tenure.
-He now serves as a Partner at Thorn Run Partners, a government relations and strategic consulting firm in Washington, D.C.
+He now works as a partner at Thorn Run Partners, a government relations and strategic consulting firm, in Washington, D.C.

-On November 15, 2018, Sola was nominated to the Federal Maritime Commission by President Donald Trump and was confirmed by the United States Senate on January 2, 2019.
-He was sworn into office on January 23, 2019, during the government shutdown.
-On January 20, 2025, Present Donald Trump designated Sola as Chairman of Federal Maritime Commission.
+On November 15, 2018, Sola was nominated to the U.S. Federal Maritime Commission by President Trump and was confirmed by the United States Senate on January 2, 2019.
+He was sworn into office on January 23, 2019 during the government shutdown.
+On January 20, 2025, President Trump designated Sola as the Chairman of the U.S. Federal Maritime Commission.
+He completed his federal service on June 30, 2025.

 Early life and education

-Sola was born in Chicago, Illinois, and was raised in Goodland, Indiana, and the Panama Canal Zone.
-He received an A.A. in History from Parkland College, where he addressed the 2022 commencement ceremony as the Distinguished Alumni.
-He received a B.S. in Management from the Nova Southeastern University in 1996; and a M.S. in International Finance from the University of Illinois in 1998.
-He is a two-time graduate (in Spanish and German) of the Defense Language Institute, Foreign Language Center, located at the Presidio of Monterey, CA.
+Sola was born in Chicago, Illinois, but grew up in Goodland, Indiana and within the Panama Canal Zone.
+He received an associate degree in history from Parkland College in 1989 where he returned to give the 2022 commencement address and was bestowed with the Distinguished Alumnus Award.
+In 1996, he received a bachelor's degree in management from the Nova Southeastern University and earned a master's in international finance from the University of Illinois in 1998.
+He was a two-time graduate in Spanish and German of the Defense Language Institute within the Foreign Language Center at the Presidio of Monterey, CA.

 Early career

+Early in his career, Sola worked as a sales executive with Camper & Nicholsons (Fincantieri), Northrop Grumman, and Azimut Benetti.

-Sola was previously appointed by then-Governor Rick Scott to serve on the Florida Board of Pilots Commissioners where he was responsible for licensing and regulating harbor pilots.
-He also served on the probable cause panel for maritime incidents.
-Previously, he was a Sales Executive with Camper & Nicholsons (Fincantieri), Northrop Grumman, and Azimut Benetti.
-He is a licensed International Ship and Yacht Broker who has constructed over 125 new yachts and ships and is the founder of Evermarine, a Miami based mega yacht brokerage company.
-Additionally, he served as an adjunct professor at Florida State University.
+In 2015, Florida Governor Rick Scott appointed Sola to serve on the state's Board of Pilots Commissioners where he was responsible for licensing and regulating harbor pilots.
+During that time, Sola also served on the probable cause panel for maritime incidents.

+A licensed international ship and yacht broker, Sola has constructed more than 125 new yachts and ships and founded Evermarine, a Miami based mega yacht brokerage company.

-Sola also worked as a consultant for the Inter-American Development Bank during the United States handover of the Panama Canal.
+He also shared his knowledge as an adjunct professor at Florida State University and as a consultant for the Inter-American Development Bank in 1999, during the United States handover of the Panama Canal.